DED8IRD/UX-Research-Toolkit/README.md

 Steps 1-5 contain a 2-step verification process for the user and Google to authorize giving us a user's information.
 You can think of this like registering an account at a site and having to verify your email, except the 2-step portion happens behind the scenes to the user.

 1. User clicks sign in button

+#### PassportJS handles steps 2-5
 2. **This button click sends a request to our Google auth route handler.
 Our server redirects request to Google.**
 3. Google asks user if they grant permission.
-If yes, Google redirects back to our Google auth route handler with a 'code' parameter that is a 'key' to access the user's Google information.
+If yes, Google redirects back to our Google auth route handler with a request token that is a 'key' to access the user's Google information.
-4. **Put the user on hold, and send a request to Google with the user 'code'.**
+4. **Put the user on hold, and send a request to Google with the request token**
-5. If the code matches, Google responds back with user information.
+5. If the token is accepted, Google responds back an access token.
+We can then *access* the user's information with the access token.

 In steps 6-7, we handle the user information Google gives us to create a new record in our database and create a cookie for this user.